-Eldorado Gold: Progressing With Determination
+Eldorado Gold: Progressing With Determination (NYSE:EGO)

 The bottom line is that I was satisfied and even impressed by this healthy gold production, which will result in record revenue, assuming that the company sold most of the gold it produced.
 If we apply 1,590 per ounce

 I believe the gold price realized this quarter might reach $1,590 per ounce.
-In this case, the total revenue for 1Q'19 could be around $200 million.
+In this case, the total revenue for 1Q'20 could be around $200 million.

 Technical analysis (short term)